 STAT Program: Surgical Training in Advanced GYN-MIS Technologies

 Minimally invasive surgical (MIS) techniques have revolutionized the way patients are treated and how they recover.
-Moreover, patients are learning about these improvements in medical technology and are demanding modern treatment options.
+Patients are learning about these improvements in medical technology and demanding modern treatment options.

 Will you be ready when your patients ask for MIS?

 The STAT Program is a new fellowship program that can help you acquire the skills to perform the surgical techniques needed to stay current in gynecologic surgery.
 Under the guidance of David L. Zisow, M.D., and W. Peter Geis, M.D., MIS experts at Northwest Hospital, the specific procedures you choose to learn depend upon your individual needs.

 The program operates without causing loss of time or income from your busy practice.
 Your patients will continue to be your patients as you update your skill sets and also earn CME credit.
 This fellowship provides the opportunity to modernize your surgical skills in a low-risk, high-reward environment.
 Best of all, this program is entirely free.

 All participants in the STAT Program will learn basic laparoscopic skills, including room set up, proper patient positioning, port placement (open vs. closed, how many, location), cutting vs. coagulating (unipolar, bipolar vs. harmonic energy) and laparascopic suturing (intra- and extra-corporeal knot tying).
 Based on your individual needs, you will select training in one or more of the following areas:

 - Adnexal procedures (S&O, ureteral dissection and exposure)

 - Treatment of endometriosis (management of the "frozen pelvis")

 - Myomectomy and the use of mechanical morcelator